WPela/DataScience_2023/README.md

 # Data Science2023

-Repository for Data Science Analysis made in 2023
+Repository for Data Science Analyses made in 2023